VirtualWatershed/vw-py/doc/source/vw_adaptor.rst

 metadata.
 The templates used to implement these functions are stored in the ``resources/`` directory.

-.. autofunction:: vw_adaptor.makeWatershedMetadatum
+.. autofunction:: vw_adaptor.makeWatershedMetadata

-.. autofunction:: vw_adaptor.makeFGDCMetadatum
+.. autofunction:: vw_adaptor.makeFGDCMetadata